I absolutely love making cheesecake. It is one of my go-to desserts for birthdays, holidays and just as a weekend treat.

 There are quite a few springform pan substitutes you can use to make perfect desserts.
 Let me tell you all about them!

 The best springform pan substitute is a silicone cake pan.
-You can easily unmold any cheesecake or cake from a silicone pan, a feature that is key in springform pans.
+You can easily unmold any cheesecake or cake from a silicone pan.
 A disposable aluminum cake pan will also work well as a springform pan substitute.
 Line a cake pan with parchment paper for a quick solution and springform pan replacement.

 Silicone cake pans are super flexible and perfect for cheesecake.
 The soft, silicone sides make it easy to unmold a cheesecake after it has baked and cooled.